 How Long Can Dogs Live With an Obstruction?

-If the problem of a swallowed corn on the cob is dealt with quickly and professionally in conjunction with your local veterinary clinic, then the outcome for most dogs is excellent.
-The risks of poor outcomes including death increase the longer the issue is left unresolved.
+If the problem of swallowed corn on the cob is dealt with quickly and professionally in conjunction with your local veterinary clinic, then the outcome for most dogs is excellent.
+The risks of poor outcomes, including death, increase the longer the issue is left unresolved.

 Can I Feed My Dog Corn Cobs?

-By now, if your dog ate a corn cob, you’ve hopefully already contacted your vet.
+By now, if your dog ate a corn cob, you have hopefully already contacted your vet.
 In most cases where a dog ingests a small amount, it won’t be fatal unless it’s a small dog breed.
-Ultimately, your vet will know the best course of action for your canine companion, and how to remedy the situation.
+Ultimately, your vet will know the best course of action for your canine companion and how to remedy the situation.
 While eating a corn cob isn’t ideal, it’s not likely to be fatal like grapes, or even if your dog were to consume certain types of nuts.